National parks preserve landscapes with centuries of history. Sometimes beauty is in the remnants of what is no longer there.

 Near Big Bend National Park

 At first glance, visitors may not believe Terlingua is a ghost town, what with its cafes, hotels, art galleries … even a drive-through liquor store.
-The community, once home to the Chisos Mining Company, was abandoned in the 1940s, though several dozen naturalists, artists and other residents have moved in over the last several decades, giving the town its quirky, creative culture and its long-standing, locally famous chili cookoff.
-Some of the original structures from the mining years remain, weathered and dilapidated around town, while others have been renovated and repurposed.
+The community, once home to the Chisos Mining Company, was abandoned in the 1940s, though several dozen naturalists, artists and other residents moved in over the last several decades, giving the town its quirky, creative culture and its locally famous chili cookoff.
+Some of the original structures from the mining years remain, while others have been renovated and repurposed.
 Visitors can get instructions for a self-guided tour at the general store (once the mining company store) to see a hand-dug shaft where people mined for mercury, the crumbling mansion where the mine owner once lived, the remains of a school and a jail, and the Starlight Theatre, an abandoned 1930s movie house converted into a restaurant that now offers live music on its front porch.
-The tour ends at the Terlingua Cemetery, an overgrown four-acre graveyard where some 400 people from the distant and more recent past are laid to rest in simple mounds of dirt, serving as an eerie reminder to visitors that here, the dead outnumber the living.
+The tour ends at the Terlingua Cemetery, an overgrown four-acre graveyard where some 400 people are laid to rest in simple mounds of dirt, serving as an eerie reminder to visitors that the dead outnumber the living.

 Glen Haven, Michigan